miccu64/MazeGenerator_3langs/README.md

 Application allows togenerate random mazes and resolves them.
 Maze is shown in GUI and saved to image file.

 Maze generator is written in 3 parts:
-- Python - GUI and languages connector
+- Python - GUI and languages connector (uses Tkinter and PIL)
 - Perl - maze generator
 - Bash - maze resolver.